Department of Youth and Sports Development

-The Department of Youth and Sports Development (and later the Ministry of Youth and Sports Development) was an executive department of the Philippine government.
-It was meant to deal with sports and youth related affairs in the country.
+The Department of Youth and Sports Development (later the Ministry of Youth and Sports Development) was an executive department of the Philippine government that dealt with sports and youth-related affairs in the country.

 Currently, the Philippine Sports Commission is the body responsible for government initiated effort in sports and assists the privately run Philippine Olympic Committee.

 History

 The Department of Youth and Sports Development (DYSD) was created upon the approval of Presidential Decree No. 604 issued by then President Ferdinand Marcos on December 10, 1974.
 This led to the abolishing of the Philippine Amateur Athletic Federation in 1975 with the Philippine Olympic Committee succeeding the PAAF.

 The government body was renamed as the Ministry of Youth and Sports Development (MYSD) when the country adopted a parliamentary form of government.
 Through a letter of instructions issued by President Marcos on October 31, 1979, the MYSD implemented the Project Gintong Alay sports program.

 Upon the enactment of the Education Act of 1982, the MYSD was integrated with the Ministry of Education and Culture (MECS) which became the Department of Education and Culture (DECS) through the 1987 Constitution.
 Republic Act 6847 created the Philippine Sports Commission and the DECS became the Department of Education.